Update: Go there for reports on the various actions worldwide.

 In all the world, two politicians have come forward to help - The Honorable Ron Wyden; thank you Senator, and His Excellency Mitsuhei Murata; thank you Ambassador.

-TEPCO themselves have admitted this is already four times worse than Chernobyl -with their gift for disinformation, we can conclude that it is much worse than that.
+TEPCO themselves have admitted this is already worse than Chernobyl -with their gift for disinformation, we can conclude that it is much worse than that.
 And the radiation continually pours out of the reactors, and the fuel pools, and the ground, and into the ocean, and the sky, and will never stop, not for centuries, not for millennia.

 No one there.
 Abandoned nuclear plant.
 That night, the power shuts down.
 No one to keep it running, it's a makeshift system at this point anyway.
 The cooling systems, for reactors 1, 2, 3, 4, 5, and 6 all shut down.
 Silence.
 The cooling systems for the fuel pools 1, 2, 3, 5, and 6 and Main fuel pool all shut down.